ninawiedrich/UrbanEventure/readme.md

 ### Feature: Filter Events By City

-  **Background:**
-    Given I am on the events page

-  **Scenario:** Display events from all cities when no city is searched
+**Scenario:** When user hasn't searched for a city, show upcoming events from all cities.
-    When I haven't searched for a city
+  Given user hasn't searched for any city
+  When the user opens the app
-    Then I should see upcoming events from all cities
+  Then the user should see the list of all upcoming events.

-  **Scenario:** View city suggestions while searching
+**Scenario:** User should see a list of suggestions when they search for a city.
+  Given the main page is open
-    Given I start typing a city name in the search bar
+  When user starts typing in the city textbox
-    Then I should see a list of suggested cities based on my input
+  Then the user should receive a list of cities (suggestions) that match what they’ve typed

-  **Scenario:** Select a city from the suggested list
+**Scenario:** User can select a city from the suggested list.
-    Given I see a list of suggested cities
+  Given user was typing “Berlin” in the city textbox And the list of suggested cities is showing
-    When I click on a city from the suggestions
-    Then the events should be filtered to show only those from the selected city
+  When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city

 ### Feature: Show/Hide Event Details

-  **Background:**
+  **Scenario:** Initially, the event details are hidden.
-    Given I am viewing the list of events
+Given the user is viewing the list of events

-  **Scenario:** Event element is collapsed by default
+When no action is taken on an event
-    Then I should see the event details are hidden
+Then the event details should be hidden by default

-  **Scenario:** Expand an event to see its details
+  **Scenario:** User can expand an event to view its details.
+Given the user is viewing the list of events
-    When I click on the "Show Details" button of an event
-    Then I should see the detailed information about the event
+When the user clicks on the "Show Details" button of an event Then the detailed information about the event should be displayed

-  **Scenario:** Collapse an event to hide its details
+  **Scenario:** User can collapse an event to hide its details.
-    When I click on the "Hide Details" button of an event
-    Then I should see the event details are hidden
+Given the user has expanded an event to view its details When the user clicks on the "Hide Details" button of the event Then the event details should be hidden again

 ### Feature: Specify Number of Events

-  **Background:**
+  **Scenario:** When a user hasn't set a number of events to display, show all events
+   Given user hasn't filtered events by a city
-    Given I am on the events page
+    When the user is on the home page of events

-  **Scenario:** Display 32 events by default
-    When I haven't specified the number of events to display
+    Then a total number of events should be shown
-    Then I should see 32 events listed

-  **Scenario:** Change the number of events displayed
+  **Scenario:** When a user has set number of events to display
-    Given I want to view a specific number of events
+   Given the user is on the home page of events
-    When I input the desired number in the "Number of Events" field
-    Then the list should update to display the specified number of events
+    When the user sets a number in the number of events text box Then the user should see a that number of events in the list

 ### Feature: Use the App When Offline